MatuaDoc/OnslowCollege.github.io/classroom/setup.md

 On **macOS**:

-- Click on the Spotlight icon at the top right of the screen (it looks like a magnifying glass) or press Cmd-Space on your keyboard
-- Type "OneDrive"
-- Click on OneDrive
+- Install [OneDrive for macOS](https://apps.apple.com/nz/app/onedrive/id823766827?mt=12) from the App Store
+- Open the OneDrive program from the Applications folder, or by using Spotlight/Launchpad

-## 1.1.3 Sign in with OneDrive
+## 1.2 Sign in with OneDrive

 When OneDrive opens, you should see a window like the one below: